Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 How does Automattic make enough money to pay the developers?
 Their business model may aid you in moving forward.

-Alex almost 15 years ago
+Alex over 15 years ago

 Alex